 Sustainability

 Plinius supports more sustainable tourism.
-We are not looking for perfection but merely the intent to be more sustainable, environmentally friendly and striving for improvements in smaller or bigger ways.
-Whether that’s growing your own fruit & vegetable, preserving local heritage, supporting local business or using renewable energy.
+We are not looking for perfection but merely the intent to be more sustainable, and environmentally friendly and strive for improvements in smaller or bigger ways.
+Whether that’s growing your own fruit & vegetable, preserving local heritage, supporting local businesses, or using renewable energy.

 ~ Anne-Marie Bonneau (author of One Green Planet)

 Plinius supports property owners who are taking steps towards creating a more sustainable business as well as inspiring travelers to embrace a more eco-friendly way of traveling.
-We do this by offering hosts a lower booking fee when they score higher on the sustainability scale.
-Additionally we publish weekly online articles about travel and sustainability as well as fun and inspiring advice how to live and travel a little greener.
+Additionally, we publish weekly online articles about travel and sustainability as well as fun and inspiring advice on how to live and travel a little greener.

 Eco-sustainability items